PACO-CPU/minimal-mistakes/_docs/023-test-tools.md

 $ umount rootfs

 ```
+ ** So the test program is the annotated C program? **

 - After adding your program in the initrd, it can be tested through the virtual machine.
-To execute it run following:
+To execute it, run the following:

 ```
  $ qemu-system-riscv -kernel bbl -append vmlinux \